wleng2001/BICPP-Basic_Interpreter_in_CPP/README.md

 GOTO statement allows to go to any line of program storaged in memory.
 Argument must be integer constant e.g.:
 ##### `GOTO 10`
 it jumps program to ten lines.

+###### IF
+If statement allows to do command if term is equal or bigger than 0.
+Term can be number, logical, relation operation and string.
+#### `IF X>10 THEN PRINT "X is bigger than 10"`
+Command written behind THEN will be executed if x is bigger than 10.